APP MTH 7107 - Partial Differential Equations and Waves

 Learning & Teaching Activities

-Activity Quantity Workload Hours Videos/tutorials TBA 100 Assessment tasks TBA 56 Total 156
+Activity Quantity Workload Hours Lectures/tutorials 36 100 Assignments/assessment 7 56 Total 156

-Learning Activities SummaryLecture classes will explore the following.
+Learning Activities SummaryLecture classess will explore the following.
 Conservation of mass and momentum.
-Method of characteristics, non-uniqueness and shocks.
 Separation of variables.
-Sturm-Liouville BVPs.
-Classification of PDEs, characteristic curves.
-Discretisation of 1D space.
-Modelling shallow water waves.
+Sturm--Liouville BVPs.
+Discretise 1D space.
+Model shallow water waves.
 PDEs in higher dimension.
 Computational integration.
 General wave systems.
+Classification of PDEs, characteristics and shocks.

 Tutorial work is integrated into lecture class times.